iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/3_domestic_resources.rst

 .. math::
    rzfgg...rr...ttt

-The extraction of a resource in a period can be constrained  in relation to the total amount still existing in that period.
+The extraction of a resource in a period can be constrained  in relation to the total amount still existing at the beginning of the period.

 .. math::
    \Delta t\sum_p rzfg....rr...ttt \leq \delta_{rg}^t \left [rzfgg...rr - \Delta t_0R_{rzfg,0} - \sum_{\tau=1}^{t-1} \Delta\tau\times rrzfg...rr...\tau \right ]